-Lakecia Harper, Healthcare Administrator for Woodcrest at Blakeford, recently spoke with OurParents.com about Assisted Living communities are able to meet the needs of the disabled.
+Lakecia Harper, Healthcare Administrator at Blakeford at Green Hills, recently spoke with OurParents.com about how Assisted Living communities are able to meet the needs of the disabled.

 In an Assisted Living environment, older adults get the support they need with the activities of daily living (ADLs).
 As a result, they can spend their days enjoying activities and interactions with others, rather than becoming frustrated by their physical limitations.
 For disabled individuals, the ways in which Assisted Living can improve an individual’s quality of life comes even more sharply into focus.

 How Assisted Living Helps the Disabled